rachit-shah/AetherVoiceSwift/AetherVoice/README.md

 2. Open the AWS Console -> select any region you like (in the region selector on top-right)
 3. Search for CloudFormation in the Console search -> Create Stack -> Upload a template -> Use the template in the [Dist/AmazonPollyCFN.yaml](Dist/AmazonPollyCFN.yaml)
 4. Wait for stack to complete creation and then note down the value of `identityPoolId` in the Outputs tab of the stack
-5. Provide the identityPoolId in the environment variables of Xcode (Product -> Scheme -> Edit Scheme -> Value for COGNITO_IDENTITY_POOL_ID)
+5. Provide the identityPoolId in AWS configuration in the Settings of the app.
+(Note: the identityPoolId acts like a password to access your AWS account's Polly resources.
+Don't share it with anyone.
+The value will be securely stored in your keychain upon entering it)